Chew/TARDIS-Docs/docs/chemistry-lab/index.md

 ### Product Crafter

-In-game description: Combine elements and compounds to create sparklers, balloons, lamps, and glow sticks.
+> Combine elements and compounds to create sparklers, balloons, lamps, and glow sticks.

 Much like the Lab table, you can craft the above 4 items.
 However, instead these items must be arranged like a 3x3 crafting grid, instead of putting them in the bottom row.